This post may contain affiliate links. Please read my disclosure for more information.

 This easy homemade spiced pear cake has a moist, tender crumb and is filled with warm fall flavors and fresh pear slices in every bite.
 It’s the perfect simple one-layer cake to kick off your fall baking!

 Sometimes in life you just need something simple yet elegant.
 This one-layer Spiced Pear Cake fits that bill.
-It’s easy to make, comes together with minimal fuss, but tastes divine.
-Impress your guests with its elegance, elevated flavor and presentation.
+It's easy to make, comes together with minimal fuss and tastes divine.
+Impress your guests with its elegance and elevated flavor.
 And impress yourself with the minimal amount of time it takes to make and its simple ingredients.
 This pear cake has a moist, tender crumb and is filled with warm fall flavors and fresh pear slices in every bite.
-It’s the perfect one-layer cake to kick off your fall baking!
+It's the perfect one-layer cake to kick off your fall baking!

-One of my favorite things to do each year is to develop new pear recipes to use up all the pears we have.
-I came up with this homemade spiced pear cake recipe a few years ago.
+One of my favorite things each year is to develop new pear recipes to use up all our pears.
+I created this homemade spiced pear cake recipe a few years ago.
 It instantly became a family favorite.
-It’s easy to make and has such a great fall aroma.
+It's easy to make and has such a great fall aroma.
 The cinnamon, allspice, nutmeg, cloves and ginger add the warm and cozy fall spice flavor.
-Couple those spices with the pears and crème fraiche and it’s a match made in heaven.
-Enjoy this easy one-layer spiced pear cake slightly warm with a dusting of powdered sugar, a scoop of vanilla ice cream or a dollop of whipped cream.
+Couple those spices with the pears and crème fraiche and it's a match made in heaven.
+Enjoy this easy one-layer spiced pear cake slightly warm and with a dusting of powdered sugar, a scoop of vanilla ice cream or a dollop of whipped cream.

 If you love baking with pears as much as I do, be sure to check out my Salted Caramel Pear Pie, Spiced Pear Waffles and Pear Pecan Muffins with Oat Pecan Crumble.